Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/running_the_vin_linux.rst

 Setting up the *VIN™* on a Single Host Machine
 ================================================

-While setting up the *VIN™* on single host machine doesn't represent a real-world scenario, it can be a useful architecture for developers to test and work with the *VIN™* functionality.
-To run a simple *VIN™* on a single host machine, a minimum of three *VIN™* nodes, one bootstrap node and two sender/receiver peer nodes, must be instantiated.
-Additionally, to perform commands with the network, the *VIN™ Command Line Interface* (*VIN™ CLI*) must be started.
+While setting up the *VIN™* on single host machine doesn't represent a real-world scenario, it can be a useful architecture for developers to test and work with the *VIN™'s* functionality.
+To run a *VIN™* on a single host machine, a minimum of three *VIN™* nodes, one bootstrap node and two sender/receiver peer nodes, must be instantiated.
+Additionally, to perform commands with the network, the *VIN™ Command Line Interface* (*VIN™ CLI*) must be connected to one of the peer nodes.
 To do so, the following steps should be completed:

-* Upon installation of the *VIN™*, *VIN™* nodes can be launched from any directory using commands in a command line interface (CLI).
+* With the *VIN™* installed (refer to :ref:`vin-install`, *VIN™* nodes can be launched from any directory using commands in a command line interface (CLI) terminal session.
-* Begin by opening four CLI sessions.
+* Begin by opening four terminal sessions.
 * In one of the sessions, run ``VIN -b 127.0.0.1``.
 This will serve as the bootstrap node with the IP address of the host (``127.0.0.1``) and will occupy port ``8000`` for incoming connections.
 Note: ``VIN -b`` will also work.

 .. admonition:: Bootstrap Connection Output